garris/BackstopJS/README.md

-hideSelectors            // Array of selectors set to visibility: hidden removeSelectors          // Array of selectors set to display: none onReadyScript            // After the above conditions are met -- use this script to modify UI state prior to screen shots e.g. hovers, clicks etc. hoverSelector            // Move the pointer over the specified DOM element prior to screen shot (available with default onReadyScript) clickSelector            // Click the specified DOM element prior to screen shot (available with default onReadyScript) postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Idea for use with a click or hover element transition. available with default onReadyScript) selectors                // Array of selectors to capture.
+hideSelectors            // Array of selectors set to visibility: hidden removeSelectors          // Array of selectors set to display: none onReadyScript            // After the above conditions are met -- use this script to modify UI state prior to screen shots e.g. hovers, clicks etc. hoverSelector(s)            // Move the pointer over the specified DOM element prior to screen shot.
+NOTE 1) available with default onReadyScript; NOTE 2) Puppeteer version takes a string or an array of strings -- simulates multiple sequential hover interactions. clickSelector(s)            // Click the specified DOM element prior to screen shot.
+NOTE 1) available with default onReadyScript; NOTE 2) Puppeteer version takes a string or an array of strings -- simulates multiple sequential click interactions. postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Idea for use with a click or hover element transition. available with default onReadyScript) selectors                // Array of selectors to capture.
 Defaults to document if omitted.
 Use "viewport" to capture the viewport size.
 See Targeting elements in the next section for more info... selectorExpansion        // See Targeting elements in the next section for more info...